thinkinglabs/thinkinglabs.github.io/_drafts/the-good-and-the-dysfunctional-of-pull-requests.md

 ---
 layout: article
-title: The Good and the Dysfunctional about Pull Requests
+title: The Good and the Dysfunctional of Pull Requests
 author: Thierry de Pauw
 category: articles
 tags: [Code Review]